Our Clinicians

 Work Days: Monday to Friday, across both our Warragul and Yarra Junction clinics, as well as doing mobile sessions in the community.

-Qualifications: Post Graduate Diploma in Human Factors; Masters Professional Psychology; Masters Advanced Professional Psychology (candidate)
+Qualifications: Post Graduate Diploma in Human Factors; Masters Professional Psychology; Behaviour Support Practitioner (Core)

 Background: Jen has always been interested in philosophy and psychology, and how people understand and navigate their unique experiences.
 Jen likes the idea that we all have our own beliefs, values, and perceptions that shape the way we learn and share knowledge to develop a sense of meaning.
 Jen pursued this interest of psychology as a career change, after 15 years working as a chef.